vickneee/web-development-studies/labs/06 MongoDB Database Schema/worksheet.md

 # MongoDB Database Schema

+## Introduction to MongoDB Database Schemas

+In the following examples, we outline the schema structures for two distinct collections: one for managing a blog platform and another for handling bookings within a hotel reservation system.

 ## Example of Blog Collections

+The blog collections consist of three main entities: users, posts, and comments.
+Users store information about registered users, posts contain details of blog posts authored by users, and comments capture user-generated feedback on blog posts.

 1. **users**
     - Stores information about users registered on the platform.